19hours/sg-statutes/Acts/State Courts Act.md

 ADMINISTRATION

-### Registry of subordinate courts
+### Registry of State Courts

-57\.—(1) The Registry of the subordinate courts shall be open on every day of the year except on Saturdays, Sundays and public holidays.
+57\.—(1) The Registry of the State Courts shall be open on every day of the year except on Saturdays, Sundays and public holidays.

 [8/98; 2/2007]

+[Act 5 of 2014 wef 07/03/2014]

 (2) Notwithstanding subsection (1), the registrar may lawfully sit or carry out the business of the Registry on a Saturday, Sunday or public holiday if —